vibe-code-inc/pm-board-experiment/src/lib/drag_drop/drag_drop_manager.specs.md

 - Handle the transition of items between containers
 - Support item reordering within the same container
 - Provide position data for rendering placeholders with the same dimensions as the dragged item
-- Work seamlessly on mobile devices with touch support
+- Work seamlessly on mobile devices with touch support using pointer events
+- Display drag preview element that follows cursor/touch point during drag operations
+- Ensure drag preview looks identical to the original dragged item with exact same dimensions
+- Temporarily remove dragged item from its source container during drag operation
+- Add the item back to the target location upon drop (exact position between items)
+- Clean up drag preview when drag operation is completed (drop or cancel)

 ## Interface
 ```typescript